kim-t-a/chicken-feeder/README.md

 * 🚨 Active alerts
 * ⚙️ Feeder configuration

-The dashboard receives live updates through Supabase Realtime instead of repeatedly polling the server.

 ---

-## 🍽️ Two Feeding Modes
+### 🍽️ Two Feeding Modes

-### Scheduled Feeding
+#### Scheduled Feeding

-Configure up to **8 feeding times per day**.
+Configure up to **8 feeding times per day** with configurable feed quantities.

-Each feeding schedule can specify the target amount of feed to dispense.

-### Ad-Libitum Feeding
+#### Ad-Libitum Feeding

-The feeder automatically dispenses feed when the bowl weight drops below a configured threshold.
+The feeder automatically dispenses feed when the bowl weight falls below a configured threshold.

-This allows birds to access feed without requiring fixed feeding times.

 ---

-## ⚖️ Weight-Verified Dispensing
+### ⚖️ Weight-Verified Dispensing

-PoultryPal uses a **load cell + HX711 amplifier** to measure the feed bowl.
+PoultryPal uses a **load cell + HX711 amplifier** to measure the actual feed weight.

-Instead of simply running the motor for a fixed amount of time, the system monitors the actual weight and adjusts dispensing accordingly.

-This helps provide more consistent feeding quantities.
+The feeder does not rely only on motor runtime.
+It continuously monitors the bowl weight during dispensing to help achieve more accurate portions.

 ---

-## 🎯 Variable-Angle Dispensing

-The dispensing mechanism adjusts its opening duration according to the requested feed quantity.

-Small feed requests receive shorter dispensing times while larger requests receive longer dispensing times.

-This improves accuracy, particularly for smaller portions.

----

-## 🔧 Automatic Calibration
+### 🔧 Automatic Calibration

-Load-cell calibration can be performed from the PoultryPal web dashboard.
+The load cell can be calibrated directly from the web dashboard without reflashing the ESP32.

-The calibration workflow allows the user to:
+The guided calibration process allows the user to:

-1. Prepare the empty bowl.
+1. Empty the feed bowl.
 2. Zero the scale.
 3. Place a known weight on the bowl.
 4. Enter the reference weight.
 5. Calculate the calibration factor.
 6. Save the calibration settings.

-No firmware re-flashing is required.

 ---

-## 🛠️ Smart Jam Recovery
+### 🛠️ Smart Jam Recovery

-PoultryPal monitors the dispensing mechanism for possible feed jams.
+PoultryPal detects possible dispensing jams by monitoring the expected change in feed weight.

-When a jam is detected, the feeder:
+When a jam occurs, the feeder:

 1. Detects that the expected weight change is not occurring.
-2. Stops the normal dispensing cycle.
+2. Stops normal dispensing.
 3. Attempts a gentle recovery movement.
 4. Checks whether dispensing resumes.
-5. Repeats recovery when necessary.
+5. Retries when necessary.
 6. Raises an alert after repeated failures.

-This helps prevent a temporary feed bridge from becoming a permanent feeding failure.

 ---

+### 🎯 Variable-Angle Dispensing

+The dispensing mechanism adjusts its opening time according to the requested feed quantity.

+This provides better control over feed portions, especially for smaller quantities.

+---

-## 🐔 Flock-Aware Feed Targets
+### 🐔 Flock-Aware Feed Targets

 PoultryPal includes feed requirement data based on:

-* Breed type
+* Breed
 * Bird age
 * Production type
 * Daily feed requirement per bird

-The system can use flock information to help determine appropriate daily feed targets.

-Initial feed requirement data is seeded for Kenyan poultry production.
+The system is seeded with feed requirement data suitable for Kenyan poultry production.

 ---

-## 🪣 Hopper Tracking
+### 🪣 Hopper Tracking

 PoultryPal tracks the estimated amount of feed remaining in the hopper.